 Xarelto is a profitable drug, bringing Johnson & Johnson and Bayer AG over $1 billion in 2014 and over $2 billion per year in 2015 and 2016.
 Sales for the drug are expected to approach $4 billion in 2019.
 Several major lawsuits brought by patients against the drug’s manufacturers argue that the company prioritized Xarelto’s profit potential over safety, putting patients at risk.
 Plaintiffs have filed a lawsuit against Bayer AG and Johnson & Johnson’s subsidiary Janssen Pharmaceutical, demanding that the manufacturers compensate them for their medical costs, pain and suffering, and funeral costs for patients who have suffered fatal side effects.

-The most common complaint brought against Johnson & Johnson and Bayer AG is that the drug caused uncontrollable bleeding events and that patients were not properly warned of the risk of such events.
-Because there is no antidote for Xarelto, episodes of uncontrolled bleeding can be extremely dangerous and even fatal.
-Attorneys have argued that Bayer AG and Janssen Pharmaceutical knew of the risks of uncontrollable bleeding and of the lack of an antidote but rushed the drug through clinical trials in order to get it to market anyway and did not adequately inform consumers of the risks the drug poses.
+The most common complaint against Johnson & Johnson and Bayer AG is that the drug caused uncontrollable bleeding events and that patients were not properly warned of such events’ risk.
+Because there is no antidote for Xarelto, uncontrolled bleeding episodes can be hazardous and even fatal.
+Attorneys have argued that Bayer AG and Janssen Pharmaceutical knew of the risks of uncontrollable bleeding and the lack of an antidote but rushed the drug through clinical trials to get it to market anyway and did not adequately inform consumers of the risks the drug poses.

-Were patients made aware of the risk of uncontrollable bleeding events and that there is no antidote for Xarelto, attorneys say, they would not have chosen to take Xarelto and would have opted to use warfarin, which has several approved antidotes.
-They also argue that the claim that Xarelto requires less monitoring than warfarin amounts to negligence on the part of Bayer AG and Janssen Pharmaceutical because additional monitoring might have helped to prevent some of the internal bleeding events patients have suffered while taking Xarelto.
+Were patients aware of the risk of uncontrollable bleeding events and that there is no antidote for Xarelto?
+Attorneys say they would not have chosen to take Xarelto and opted to use warfarin, which has several approved antidotes.
+They also argue that the claim that Xarelto requires less monitoring than warfarin amounts to negligence on the part of Bayer AG and Janssen Pharmaceutical because additional monitoring might have helped to prevent some internal bleeding events patients have suffered while taking Xarelto.

-The first lawsuit after Xarelto’s 2011 release came in 2014 in Pennsylvania, when Virginia Stunteneck filed the lawsuit Bayer AG, claiming that the drug caused gastrointestinal bleeding that required emergency treatment and hospitalization.
-Her attorneys argued that Bayer AG knew of the risk of uncontrollable bleeding and the fact that the drug has no antidote and that they intentionally misled the public in order to increase sales.
+After Xarelto’s 2011 release, the first lawsuit came in 2014 in Pennsylvania, when Virginia Turtleneck filed the lawsuit Bayer AG, claiming that it caused gastrointestinal bleeding that required emergency treatment and hospitalization.
+Her attorneys argued that Bayer AG knew of the risk of uncontrollable bleeding and the fact that the drug has no antidote, and that they intentionally misled the public to increase sales.

-Subsequently, a medical device that was used during the ROCKET-AF clinical trial for Xarelto, the INRatio, was recalled by its manufacturer, Alere Inc. Plaintiffs in several Xarelto suits argue that the device did not function properly and provided readings that made Xarelto appear more effective than warfarin. this was more than enough evidence to file a lawsuit.
+Subsequently, a medical device used during the ROCKET-AF clinical trial for Xarelto, the INRatio, was recalled by its manufacturer, Alere Inc. Plaintiffs in several Xarelto suits argue that the device did not function properly and provided readings that made Xarelto appear more effective than warfarin.
+This was more than enough evidence to file a lawsuit.
 Their attorneys say that this is further proof that Bayer AG and Janssen Pharmaceutical were reckless and negligent in their rush to bring the high-profit anticoagulant to market.
-Bayer AG and Janssen Pharmaceutical currently face over 4500 cases that have been consolidated into a class action suit in Louisiana, as well as suits in several other states.
+Bayer AG and Janssen Pharmaceutical currently face over 4500 cases that have been consolidated into a class-action suit in Louisiana and suits in several other states.
 There are at least 7200 such suits in progress, with the first round expected to go to trial in early 2017.